 These interesting garden set-ups can bring back the lost bees, birds, butterflies, etc. which are no longer seen in the polluted cities we live in.

 5. Khus Khus Carpet

-In small and medium-sized towns, Khus Khus carpets are one ultimate equipment that is used to beat the summer heat.
-These carpets made of khus khus are soaked in water and hanged from the ceiling, spreading across the terraces.
+In small and medium-sized towns, Khus Khus carpets are one ultimate piece of equipment that is used to beat the summer heat.
+These carpets made of khus are soaked in water and hung from the ceiling, spreading across the terraces.
 The most interesting thing about them is that they do not allow the heat in the air to pass through, instead, it evaporates providing cool breeze for people living behind the layer.

 6. Proper Insulation